mallika-l/Eliza/README.md

-Objective:
+# Eliza - Psychotherapist Program

+## Objective
 The goal of this program is to act as a psychotherapist.
-It should recognize patterns in the user's input and transform it to respond to it.
-This is possible using regular expressions.
-They allow "Eliza" to spot certain words and capture parts of the sentence that are important in order to respond appropriately
+It recognizes patterns in the user's input and transforms responses accordingly using **regular expressions**.
+These allow "Eliza" to spot specific words and capture important parts of a sentence to respond appropriately.

+---

-Sample Run:
+## Sample Run
 [eliza] Hi, my name is Eliza.
 What is your name?
 [user] mallika
 [eliza] Hi Mallika, how can I help you?
 Type 'exit' at any time to quit the program